 A stylish 2 bedroom, 2 bathroom 1850's cottage which sleeps 4 with it's own garden,…2.58 miles away

-The Old Deanery Hotel & Restaurant is based in the beautiful market town of Ripon,…2.72 miles away
+The Old Deanery Hotel is based in the beautiful market town of Ripon, bordering the…2.72 miles away

 We are a traditional English country inn priding ourselves on serving freshly cooked and…2.88 miles away